 - Consistency is the key to stopping puppy biting and nipping – With any of the tips above, will they work the first time you try them?
 No, they won’t, but if you are consistent and patient, they will begin to work and help your dog understand what you want from him.

-How Long Does It Take for a Springer Puppy to Stop Biting?
+How Long Does It Take for a Springer Spaniel Puppy Biting To Stop?

 Springer spaniel puppy biting is something all springer owners will have to go through, but thankfully it can be controlled with a little training, and it does not last forever!
 Using the above tips should have you on the way to a more well-behaved puppy in no time!